 Phillies clinch 3rd straight playoff berth and close in on NL East title

-Assured at least a National League wild card, the Phillies can secure their first NL East title since 2011 with one more win this weekend against the second-place Mets at Citi Field.
+Assured at least a National League wild card, Philadelphia can secure its first NL East title since 2011 with one more win this weekend against the second-place Mets at Citi Field.

+“It’s hard to go wire-to-wire, and I think our team’s done a great job obviously this whole season,” Harper said.
+“We’ve got bigger goals and things like that, but this is a great moment.”

-With the division crown so close, Philadelphia planned a mellow celebration following Friday night’s game — hoping to let loose soon with a boozy clubhouse bash after locking up first place.
+With the division crown so close, the Phillies kept it mellow Friday night — hoping to let loose soon with a boozy clubhouse bash after locking up first place.

+“It’ll be a little more rowdy, for sure,” said Bohm, who homered and finished with four hits and four RBIs.

 Seeking their third World Series championship, the Phillies overtook Atlanta for the division lead on May 3 and haven’t trailed since.

-Philadelphia (92-62) has the best record in the major leagues and is on track for a first-round bye in the playoffs.
+Philadelphia (92-62) is tied with the Los Angeles Dodgers for the best record in the majors and on track for a first-round bye in the playoffs.
 It’s the third time the Phillies have reached the postseason three years in a row (1976-78 and 2007-11).

+“Not everybody gets the chance to play for the World Series every year, so as much as maybe people in this room feel like this is where we should be, it’s still an accomplishment,” Bohm said.

-Harper, Kyle Schwarber, Alec Bohm, Trea Turner and Nick Castellanos have powered the offense, while Zack Wheeler, Aaron Nola, Ranger Suárez and Cristopher Sánchez have anchored the pitching staff on a team largely unchanged from 2023.
+Harper, Bohm, Kyle Schwarber, Trea Turner and Nick Castellanos have powered the offense, while Zack Wheeler, Aaron Nola, Ranger Suárez and Cristopher Sánchez have anchored the pitching staff on a team largely unchanged from 2023.

 Philadelphia won five straight NL East titles from 2007-11, then went 10 years without making the playoffs.
 A wild-card entry each of the past two postseasons, the Phillies put together consecutive October runs that ended in heartbreak.